lambda-feedback/response-area-sandbox/README.md

 ##### 1. Sandbox component is not loading

-Inspect the browser console and make sur the iife file is found.
+Inspect the browser console and make sure the iife file is found.

 ##### 2. Sandbox component stopped refreshing